 Although home equity loans might have some obvious appeal, there are pros and cons to signing on the dotted line.

 “People may want to go on vacation because they’re sick of winter and know they can get another $10,000 out of their house and think ‘Why not?
 I’m not going to be declined.’
 But people should be wary of that,” says Jeffrey Schwartz, executive director of Consolidated Credit Counselling Services of Canada.

 “The risk is that if you default on the loan, the lender can sell your house to get their money back.
 If they ever need to collect, they put your home on the market.”

 There are two types of home equity loans: a fixed-term loan and a line of credit (HELOC).
 A home equity loan provides a one-time lump sum that gets paid back monthly with a fixed interest rate within a specific time frame, usually 10 to 15 years.
 No wonder it’s also known as a second mortgage.
 A HELOC, meanwhile, provides access to funds when you need them and that you pay back like a credit card, with a minimum down payment.
 It has an adjustable interest rate, usually tied to the prime lending rate.

 Both let homeowners borrow money by leveraging the equity in their homes — in other words, by using the equity in their home as collateral.

 While the interest rate on a home equity loan is typically higher than that of a first mortgage, it’s usually much lower than credit cards.
 In fact, paying off credit card balances and other outstanding debt is a common reason people turn to these types of loans.
 Plus, interest paid is tax deductible.
-(Corrects to show interest paid is not tax deductible unless the loan is used to earn income through a business or investment).

 How does it work?